Last night as darkness fell, Greenwood Cemetery was seemingly deserted, all the employees gone for the day, the gates locked.

 Amid applause Rod Roddy, wearing a bright sequined jacket and electric blue tie, walked to Bailey’s side and began to intone:

 “Thank you, Bob Barker. . . .
 Sorry.
 Habit.
 Thank you, Mr. Bailey.
 Ladies and gentlemen, make the most of this Halloween Hoedown.
 Find your family members.
 Greet old friends, make new ones.
 Tonight our food and music will be provided by a few of Greenwood’s own residents.
 We thank them.
 Eat all you want because you won’t put on a pound.
 Dance as if you were lighter than air because tonight you are!
 I will make public announcements as needed throughout the night.
 We all have to be back in our eternal resting places by midnight.
 I’ll let you know when the party’s over.”

 Amon Carter, firing his pistols: “Yippie for Fort Worth, yippie for Greenwood, yippie for Halloween!”

-After Carter drifted away from Turner’s Oak, Nenetta Burton Carter and Minnie Meacham Carter as discreetly as they could frogmarched him behind the nearest crypt and pointed out to him—in stereo—the fact that he had embarrassed them in public.
+After Carter drifted away from Turner’s Oak, Nenetta Burton Carter and Minnie Meacham Carter as discreetly as they could caught up with him.
+Each taking an elbow he did not have, Nenetta and Minnie frogmarched Amon behind the nearest crypt and pointed out to him—in stereo—the fact that he had embarrassed them in public.

 Meanwhile, elsewhere around the cemetery, as the thousands of other spirits dispersed from Turner’s Oak and began to search for loved ones among the throng, on duty to help them were the spirits of six funeral directors who had buried many of the Greenwood population before they, too, had been buried in Greenwood: Ray Crowder, Quincy Adams Harveson, Grover Cleveland Cole, Guy Thompson, Louis P. Robertson, and John Morton Ware.